leonsomed/notes/README.md

 Simple personal notes app.
 A simple solution for privacy focused individuals who do not want to share their notes with big tech.
-The app stores data in IndexDB and syncs encrypted snapshots to external storage.
+The app stores data in IndexDB and syncs encrypted snapshots to external storage such as https://github.com/leonsomed/notes-export-server